- Bulgarian (Български)

 Click the Edit... button to specify dictionary terms or import an existing custom dictionary or a text file with Windows-1252 encoding (terms must be separated by spaces or other characters that are not in the alphabet).

-Note: Words from the user dictionary will not be marked as wrong when spelling in the recognized text is checked.
+Words from the user dictionary will not be marked as misspelled when the spelling in the recognized text is checked.
 They may be written in all lower-case or all upper-case letters, or may begin with an upper-case letter.

 |abc||abc, Abc, ABC|

 - The Regular expression allows you to create a user dictionary using regular expressions.